Malcolm Brogdon was selected in the 2nd round of the 2016 NBA draft, the 36th pick overall.

 He started 28 games for the Bucks this season, playing 1,982 minutes (just over 26 per game).
 In those minutes, he dominated, leading qualified rookies in field goal percentage (45.7%) and thee point percentage (40.4%).
 He was first in steals, one of the most important box score stats, and also assists.
 He was the only rookie to get a triple double.
 Oh, and he's a phenomenal human being.

 If you look at the three players side-by-side, there's no question who the rookie of the year is—it's Malcolm Brogdon.
-The only reason he wouldn't win is because of all the stuff mentioned at the top.
+The only reason he wouldn't win is because of where he came from.
 Because he was a second round pick who played four years at a non-basketball school.
 Because he's not someone you expect to be a star.

 Embiid embodies what people want in their Rookie of the Year.
 He was a one-and-done player at Kansas who took people's breath away on the court.
-Brogdon took your patience as the Cavalier defense ground to victory after victory.
+Brogdon took your patience as the Virginia Cavaliers defense ground to victory after victory.

 But Rookie of the Year isn't about potential, it's about what happened this year.
 And Malcolm Brogdon was the best player.
-He was on a great team and made an impact.
+He made an impact on a great team.
 Jeol Embiid's 76ers went on a win streak with him in the lineup, but it still was a bad team.
 That stuff matters.
 The stats matter.

 What happened this year matters.
-So don't rob Malcolm Brogdon of this award.
+It's a sick cycle—that someone could underestimated once and carry that burden his whole career.
+So break the cycle.
+Don't rob Malcolm Brogdon of this award.
 He earned it.